 Group 1 – Non-EEA citizens who hold a Biometric Residence Permit/Card and EEA citizens who have either been granted status under the EU Settlement Scheme or hold a work visa and have not been issued with a vignette in their passport as they have proven their identity via the 'UK Immigration: ID Check' app and not in person at a visa application centre

 Undertake the right to work check using the Government’s Online Right to Work Check Service where possible and relevant declaration form (FORM 1).

-Group 2 – Candidates unable to undertake the Government's Online Right to Work Check above (e.g. UK citizens, EEA citizens who have not been granted status under the EU Settlement Scheme etc)
+Group 2 – Candidates unable to undertake the Government's Online Right to Work Check above (e.g. British/Irish citizens)

 Individuals who are unable or do not wish to undertake the Government's Online Right to Work Check (as above) will be treated as an exception during the COVID-19 period.
 The below process should be followed:

 - Ask individual to provide a copy (either scan or photograph) of their passport, BRP or other acceptable right to work documentation which we will accept as an interim measure as proof of their right to work.

 - The copy passport will be checked to ensure name/DOB/nationality match the individual’s job application.

 - Carry out a visual verification via Microsoft Teams/Zoom and ask that they also show their original passport during the video call.
 If this matches, we will allow the individual to start work (as per their contract which should have been signed).